primd-os/Hub/README.md

 * doImmediateRespawn - true
 * keepInventory - true
 * fallDamage - true
-  * Note that to adjust for this a `hub.fallDmgPercent` objective is provided, which you can use to avoid or partially apply fall damage.
-Note if you set this to anything less than 100 jump boost will not work, so using feather falling instead is recomended.
 * showDeathMessages - false
   * Related to this, if you do create a death message system for your minigame the messages should only display in your custom dimension(s).
 * commandBlockOutput - false